-Academic Integrity: Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
+Academic Integrity: Each student must pursue his or her academic goals honestly and be held personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty are required to report any suspected instances of academic dishonesty to the Academic Judiciary.
-For more comprehensive information on academic integrity, including categories of academic dishonesty, please refer to the academic judiciary website at http://www.stonybrook.edu/uaa/academicjudiciary/.
+For more comprehensive information on academic integrity, including categories of academic dishonesty, please refer to the campus academic integrity website.

 Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
-Faculty are required to report to the Office of Judicial Affairs any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
+Faculty are required to report to the Office of University Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.